volusion/element/content/tutorials/product-landing-page.md

 ### 'src/Block.js'

-Now you'll need to update the block so that those variant options are displayed as dropdowns, and when the shopper makes a different selection the variant sent to the cart changes.
+Now, you'll need to update the block so that those variant options are displayed as drop-downs.
+When the shopper makes a different selection, the variant sent to the cart should change.

 In `src/Block.js`, update the React import statement at the top of the file to include the `useState` hook: